hvpaiva/loggo/README.md

 ```

-Loggo is a simple and flexible logging library for Go, providing configurable log levels, output destinations, message templates, and time providers.
+Loggo is a simple and flexible logging library for Go, offering configurable log levels, output destinations, message
+templates, time providers, and more.

-> **This library has no external dependencies.**
+> **Note:** This library has no external dependencies.

 ## Table of Contents

 - [Features](#features)
 - [Installation](#installation)
 - [Usage](#usage)